 - Public Inspection of Electronic Mail

-Communications of the College employees in the form of electronic mail may constitute "correspondence" and therefore may be a public record subject to public inspection under Tennessee’s Public Records Act.
+Communications of the college employees in the form of electronic mail may constitute "correspondence" and therefore may be a public record subject to public inspection under Tennessee’s Public Records Act.
 Requests for such public inspection will be referred to the president or designee for processing.
-Roane State Community College may charge a reasonable processing fee for such information.
+RSCC may charge a reasonable processing fee for such information.

 - Retention and Archiving of Electronic Mail

 - Electronic mail messages produced or stored using state-owned equipment or software generally are excluded from the definition of "records" subject to the provisions of the State Public Records Commission.